shirakaba/anime-diverge/docs/shows/konosuba.md

 ## Light novel

-Series 1 of the anime broadly covers **volumes 1-2** of the light novel[[1]](https://anime.stackexchange.com/questions/42909/which-ln-volumes-are-covered-in-season-12-of-konosuba-anime), with some of the contents of volume 2 delegated to series 2 episode 3 instead.

-Series 2 of the anime broadly covers **volumes 3-4** of the light novel[[1]](https://anime.stackexchange.com/questions/42909/which-ln-volumes-are-covered-in-season-12-of-konosuba-anime), though as mentioned, episode 3 covers some of volume 2.
+Series 2 of the anime focuses on **volumes 3-4** of the light novel, though episode 3 goes back to cover some of the contents of **volume 2** that were skipped over in series 1[[1]](https://anime.stackexchange.com/questions/42909/which-ln-volumes-are-covered-in-season-12-of-konosuba-anime).

 I believe the OVAs are original anime-only stories that are not based on any web novel or light novel contents.